italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

   * - **iat**
     - REQUIRED.
 The value of this claim MUST be the time at which the Key Binding JWT was issued, using the syntax defined in [RFC7519].
   * - **aud**
     - REQUIRED.
 The intended receiver of the Key Binding JWT.
-How the value is represented is up to the protocol used and out of scope of this specification.
+The value of this parameter MUST match the Relying Party unique entity identifier.
   * - **nonce**
     - REQUIRED.
 Ensures the freshness of the signature.
 The value type of this claim MUST be a string.
 The value MUST match with the one provided in the request object.
   * - **sd_hash**